 Block the coated wells for 1 hour at room temperature with PBS containing 2.5-weight-volume-percent BSA [1-MED-over the shoulder].
 After removing the blocking solution, wash the wells three times with 300 microliters of PBST per well [2-CU-TXT].

-Talent leaves the plate with the blocked wells to incubate and starts a timer to count down from 1 hour.
+Talent adds 300 ul PBS + BSA in each well, and leaves the plate with the blocked wells to incubate at RT and starts a timer to count down from 1 hour.

 Plate as talent washes the wells with 300 microliters of PBST.
 TEXT Overlay: PBST = PBS with 0.05% (v/v) Tween 20